The Clientele

-The Clientele is a London-based indie pop band, formed in 1991.
-The band is currently composed of lead singer/guitarist Alasdair MacLean, drummer Mark Keen and bassist James Hornsey.
-Since its inception, the Clientele has released eight full-length albums and five EPs.
+The Clientele are an English indie pop band formed in London in 1991.
+The band are currently composed of lead singer/guitarist Alasdair MacLean, drummer Mark Keen and bassist James Hornsey.
+Since their inception, the Clientele have released eight albums and five EPs.

 The band have toured extensively in the United States, where they have experienced more success than in their native Britain.
-They are currently signed to Merge Records, an independent record label based out of North Carolina.
+They are currently signed to Merge Records, a North Carolina–based independent record label owned by members of Superchunk.

 History

 MacLean and Hornsey both grew up in Hampshire, England, and began collaborating musically while still in school, after MacLean saw that Hornsey had written the name of the band Felt on his pencil case.
 The band formed in 1991, with Innes Phillips sharing singing and songwriting duties with MacLean; their original name was The Butterfly Collectors.
 The band recorded an album's worth of material but failed to get any label interest.
 Innes left the band (and would go on to found The Relict); the rest of the group re-formed in 1997, after which they moved to London and released a number of singles that were eventually collected on Suburban Light (2000).
 That compilation won the band glowing reviews; SF Weekly said the band "offers a brand of appealingly melancholy pop that might just surpass that of its forebears."
 The Violet Hour (2003) was their first album proper, which again saw great acclaim, but, as yet, little commercial success.

-August 2005 saw the release of their second full album, Strange Geometry, the first the band recorded with a producer, Brian O'Shaughnessy, who had previously produced Primal Scream.
+August 2005 saw the release of their second album, Strange Geometry, the first the band recorded with a producer, Brian O'Shaughnessy, who had previously produced Primal Scream.
 It was notable for a much cleaner production sound than the reverb-heavy sound that had previously been their defining characteristic; it was also the first time the band had used a strings section on one of their records.
 The task of writing these arrangements was given to Louis Philippe.
 One single, "Since K Got Over Me", was released from the album.
 Another song from the album, "(I Can't Seem) To Make You Mine", was featured on the soundtrack of the film The Lake House.